The Hangry Cure: No-cook, Whole30-friendly Spicy Asian Zucchini Noodles with Almond Butter Sauce

 There’s no time for cooking when all you want to do is eat

-- 2 medium zucchini, washed and ends trimmed – cut into ‘noodles’ using a spiral cutter or vegetable peeler
+- 2 large zucchini, washed and ends trimmed – cut into ‘noodles’ using a spiral cutter or vegetable peeler

-- 1 large carrot, washed and ends trimmed – cut into ‘noodles’ using a spiral cutter or vegetable peeler
+- 1 large carrot, washed and ends trimmed – cut into ‘noodles’ using a spiral cutter or a julienne vegetable peeler

 - 1/2 cup red cabbage, thinly sliced